 Let's take a closer look at what this looks like from the Vendor's point of view.
 When the Vendor logs in to prepare their submission they will see the following prompt under the Submissions section:

 If the Vendor submits YES they will then be able to start their submission by clicking on the Prepare Your Submission button as shown below:

 If instead the Vendor submits NO they must provide a reason as to why they are not bidding.

-Regardless of whether the Vendor submits YES/NO, they will have the option to CHANGE their decision up to the Intent to Bid Due date.
+Regardless of whether the Vendor submits Yes or No, they will have the option to change their decision up to the Intent to Bid Due date.